TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Conclusion

 This paper introduces TimeMachine, a novel model that captures long-term dependencies in multivariate time series data while maintaining linear scalability and small memory footprints.
 By leveraging an integrated quadruple-Mamba architecture to predict with rich global and local contextual cues at multiple scales, TimeMachine unifies channel-mixing and channel-independence situations, enabling accurate long-term forecasting.
 Extensive experiments demonstrate the model's superior performance in accuracy, scalability, and memory efficiency compared to state-of-the-art methods.
 Future work will explore TimeMachine's application in a self-supervised learning setting.

-\begin{ack} This research is supported in part by the NSF under Grant IIS 2327113 and the NIH under Grants R21AG070909, P30AG072946, and R01HD101508-01.\\ We would thank the University of Kentucky Center for Computational Sciences and Information Technology Services Research Computing for their support and use of the Lipscomb Compute Cluster and associated research computing resources. \end{ack}
+\begin{ack} This research is supported in part by the NSF under Grants 2327113 and 2433190 and the NIH under Grants R21AG070909, P30AG072946, and R01HD101508-01.
+We would like to thank the University of Kentucky Center for Computational Sciences and Information Technology Services Research Computing for their support and use of the Lipscomb Compute Cluster and associated research computing resources. \end{ack}